Gameday Guide: USC vs. Kentucky TV info, depth chart, more

 Where: Williams-Brice Stadium (80,250)

-Series history: South Carolina leads all-time series 17-10-1, but the Wildcats have won last three
+Series history: South Carolina leads all-time series 17-10-1, but the Wildcats have won the past three

 TV: SEC network (Tom Hart, play-by-play; Mike Golic Jr., analysis; Cole Cubelic, sideline)